 What Is Hummus?

 Hummus is a mash of boiled chickpeas, usually with other ingredients such as garlic, tahini, and lemon juice.
-Hummus is a healthy snack, and it’s quite tasty too.
+Hummus is a healthy snack, and it’s pretty tasty too.
 Adults generally eat it as a dip for vegetables or as a spread on crackers or bread.

 Hummus has always been a popular side dish in the Middle East.
 It traces back to ancient times, although it’s uncertain where it originated.
 The recipe will vary depending on which country you visit.